AdityaUniyal97/Java_interview/Operating System.md

 - Once complete the output is returned to the user

 **2. Time Sharing / Multitasking OS**
-- Multiple users can use the CPU simulataneously by shring the time
-- Ex: Window , lInux
+- Multi-tasking operating system enables multiple task to run simulataneously on a single CPU by rapidly switching between them.
-- Here the Fast CPU switching creates the illusion of simulaneus exuctuion **3 Distributed Operating System**
+- Here the Fast CPU switching creates the illusion of simultaneus exuctuion **3 Distributed Operating System**
 - Manage multiple computers and make them appear as a one system
 - Ex: Google distibuted system